 Now if you just wanted to select all Facebook traffic then your work here is done.
-But if you want to get more granular with your targeting you can select the Facebook Campaign too, which potentially enables you to create more personalized ad copy and creative.
-It’s up to you just how granular you’d like to get with the data.
-But try to keep your audience size in mind too.
+But if you want to get more granular with your targeting, you can select the Facebook Campaign too.
+This potentially enables you to create more personalized ad copy and creative.
+It’s up to you just how granular you’d like to get with the data, but try to keep your audience size in mind too.
 Quantity + Quality.

 Audience Data Continued…

 As I’m sure you can see from accessing the audience builder there are a multitude of different ways you can slice and dice your data.
 If you’re just starting out, I’d recommend checking out Google’s guide on how to Create and edit audiences, that should give you some additional context.